-We are pleased to announce that students will have the opportunity to eat breakfast at school.
+We are pleased to announce that students have the opportunity to eat breakfast at school.
 Students may enter the cafeteria starting at 8:30 am.
 Students will be encouraged to finish eating and get to their classrooms by 8:50 am.
-Cost for the breakfast is Free for K-8 for the 2023-2024.
+Breakfast is free again this school year and it does not need to be pre-ordered.